-As of 30 June 2015, the Group holds cash and cash equivalent in the amount of approximately €80,812.
-The Group attempts to efficiently manage all its liabilities and is currently reviewing its funding plans related to: (i) debt servicing of its existing assets portfolio; (ii) capex; and (iii) development and acquisition of commercial properties.
+As of 30 June 2016, the Group holds cash and cash equivalent in the amount of approximately €73,892.
+The Group attempts to efficiently manage all its liabilities and is currently reviewing its funding plans related to: (i) development and acquisition of commercial properties, (ii) debt servicing of its existing assets portfolio and (iii) capex.
 Such funding will be sourced through available cash, operating income, sales of assets and refinancing.

-As of 30 June 2015, the Group's non-current liabilities amounted to €840,319, compared to €944,680 as of 31 December 2014.
+As of 30 June 2016, the Group's non-current liabilities amounted to €856,169 compared to €806,969 as of 31 December 2015.

-The Group's total debt from long and short-term loans and borrowings as of 30 June 2015 amounted to \in 767,524, as compared to \in 922,191 as of 31 December 2014.
-The Group's loans and borrowings are mainly denominated in Euro.
-The corporate bonds are denominated in PLN.
-The loans extended to the Group are project loans, i.e. in each case granted to a specific subsidiary, which holds the underlying investment properties and manages a given project.
+The Group's total debt from long and short-term loans and borrowings as of 30 June 2016 amounted to €814,067 as compared to €739,112 as of 31 December 2015.
+The Group's loans and borrowings are mainly denominated in Euro, except for the corporate bonds that are denominated in PLN.

-The Group's loan-to-value ratio was 50% as of 30 June 2015, as compared to 54% as of 31 December 2014.
-The Group's strategy is to keep its loan-to-value ratio at the level of between 40% and 60%.
+The Group's loan-to-value ratio amounted to 43% as of 30 June 2016, as compared to 39% as of 31 December 2015.
+The Group's strategy is to keep its loan-to-value ratio at the level of around 50%.

-As of 30 June 2015, 39% of the Group's loans (by value) were based on fixed rate or hedged against interest fluctuations, mostly through interest rate swaps and currency swap as mentioned above.
+As of 30 June 2016, 66% of the Group's loans (by value) were hedged against interest fluctuations, mostly through interest rate swaps and currency swap as mentioned above.

 Item 6.
-Information on granted and received guarantees with a particular emphasis on guarantees granted to related entities
+Information on loans granted with a particular emphasis on related entities

-During the six-month period ended 30 June 2015 the Group did not grant guarantees of the value that exceeds 10% of its capital.
+During the six-month period the Group did not grant loans of the value that exceeds 10% of its capital.

 Item 7.
-Information on granted and received guarantees with a particular emphasis on guarantees granted to the related entities
+Information on granted and received guarantees with a particular emphasis on guarantees granted to related entities